OpenVidu/openvidu-loadtest/README.md

 # By default, the browser-emulator service is listening on:
 # 5000 (REST API)
 # 5001 (WebSocket)
-# The SG will need this ports opened.
+# The SG will need these ports opened.
 WORKER_SECURITY_GROUP_ID=
 WORKER_INSTANCE_REGION=
 # Numbers of workers to launch before the test starts